edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - A continuous cough - coughing a lot for an hour, or more than three episodes of coughing in 24 hours
 - A loss or change to your sense of smell or taste – you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-If you are experiencing **any** of the above symptoms then **DO NOT VISIT THE HACKLAB** and consult the NHS for advice.
+If you or anyone in your household is experiencing **any** of the above symptoms then **DO NOT VISIT THE HACKLAB** and consult the NHS for advice.
 A symptom checker is available at `https://www.nhsinform.scot/self-help-guides/self-help-guide-coronavirus-covid-19/ <https://www.nhsinform.scot/self-help-guides/self-help-guide-coronavirus-covid-19/>`_

 Core Principles
 ----------------